infinity811/infinity811/README.md

 # 💫 About Me:
 I am a Data Science and AI enthusiast passionate about building scalable solutions in Machine Learning, NLP, Generative AI, and Cloud Computing.
 With hands-on expertise in LLM-based text anonymization, AI-generated text detection, and large-scale data engineering, I specialize in turning complex data into actionable insights.
 Skilled in Python, NLP, LLMs, SQL, AWS, and MLOps, I excel at optimizing data workflows and enhancing model performance.

 As an experienced team leader and effective communicator, I thrive in collaborative environments, bridging the gap between technology and real-world impact.
-Beyond tech, I am a professional Western dancer, avid traveler, and constantly driven by curiosity.
+Beyond tech, I am a professional Singer, avid traveler, and constantly driven by curiosity.

 I'm excited to connect and collaborate on innovative AI-driven projects!